 In July 2015, the Institute awarded more than $1.2 million for four projects, bringing its total number of seed-funded projects to seven:

-The Department of Civil and Environmental Engineering (CEE), College of Engineering (CoE), and iSEE provided seed funding for this new center in early 2016.
-At the heart of CACHE’s mission is a desire to learn how basic services within a home — energy, sanitation, and drinking water — impact human health and the environment.
+The Department of Civil and Environmental Engineering (CEE), College of Engineering (CoE), and iSEE provided seed funding for this new center — CACHE for short — in early 2016.
+At the heart of of the center’s mission is a desire to learn how basic services within a home — energy, sanitation, and drinking water — impact human health and the environment.
 Research initiatives in three thrust areas build upon one another to shape understanding of emissions at scales as small as one household system and as large as worldwide.
 By examining the small scale, physical and social scientists can tailor technologies and education strategies to achieve lasting improvements in human environments; and by examining collective knowledge of many small-scale studies, they can create increasingly accurate scenarios for future emissions levels regionally and worldwide.

 Led by MacArthur Fellow and Illinois CEE Professor Tami Bond, CACHE integrates initiatives on modeling and sensing, global and regional scenario modeling, and the elucidation of social and technical principles governing interactions between humans and technology.
 Its ultimate goals are to chart plausible paths toward a better future and to provide tools and understanding that allow people to walk those paths.